ssowemim/Javascript_30/readme.md

 - **[typeahead](https://typeahead.ssowemimo.com)** nice search feature that gives you a responsive drop down of your search result as you type
 - **[countdown](https://countdown.ssowemimo.com)** no better way to showcase your knowledge for a programming language than to create a countdown timer!
 - **keysequence** combination of certain keys to run a hidden command
+- **sortingArticles** sorting a list of possible Title, Songs, Movie Titles while ignoring the 'A, The, An' so its not taken into consideration in sorting

 #### **TODO**
 Uncompleted projects left in this folder.